Cover of I See Satan Fall Like Lightning

 René Girard's I See Satan Fall Like Lightning offers the most accessible synthesis of his mimetic theory, which holds that human desire is fundamentally imitative and that societies maintain order through the scapegoat mechanism, directing collective violence toward a designated victim.
 The work demonstrates how Christianity uniquely reveals and dismantles this cycle of sacrificial violence.
 Girard's ideas have exercised an outsized influence on Silicon Valley, most notably through Peter Thiel, who studied under Girard at Stanford and credits him as the foundational thinker behind his worldview, his 'competition is for losers' thesis, and ventures including PayPal, Palantir, and Founders Fund.

-Since joining Stanford's faculty in 1981, Girard developed mimetic theory into one of the most provocative intellectual frameworks of the late twentieth century.
+Since joining Stanford's faculty in 1981, Girard developed mimetic theory into a provocative intellectual frameworks of the late twentieth century.
 His central insight — that we want what others want, and that societies unify by expelling a sacrificial victim — reframed anthropology, theology, and literary criticism in a single stroke.
 Christianity, in Girard's reading, uniquely exposes and subverts this mechanism by taking the side of the victim.
 Peter Thiel, his most famous student, has called him the most important thinker of modern times, and Silicon Valley's rationalist and contrarian culture owes a substantial intellectual debt to Girard's ideas about competition, imitation, and differentiation.

 France/USA, 1999